 Criterion 12: Academic policies related to the program are planned or in place.
+See CAQC's Program Assessment Standard #2 (Section 4.3.1).

 - Demonstrated that appropriate academic policies are in place for the program (e.g., admission, mature students, grading, student academic code, academic progress, academic dishonesty, appeals, graduation). - Demonstrated that it has established policies and procedures that outline the process by which transfer of academic credits is awarded.